 Worried about bringing your pet to Mexico?

-I get it - when we were looking at other countries outside the U.S. as a possible place to live, if there was a quarantine for pets - that country was dead to me!
+I get it - when we were exploring countries outside the U.S. as a possible place to live, if there was a quarantine for pets - that country was dead to me!

 Are there good veterinarians in Puerto Vallarta?